Nicolasfmc/Nicolasfmc/README.md

 - 🇧🇷 Nicolas, 21, Brazil.
 - 👀 Arduino, Game Development, Backend in general
 - 🌎 Looking to collaborate on IoT, and general automation.
-- 🎮 Valorant in free time. #BR1 server